NatNgs/Blindtest/README.md

 - start: Where to start the video (in seconds since the video beginning)
 - end: Where to automatically skip to the next music (in seconds since the video beginning)
 - name: Information shown when the song is being played hidden (will be replaced by the Youtube video title after 30s)
+- title: Title to be shown after the blind duration (if not set, will display the video title)

+## Features

+- Pre load videos to check if they are ok to be watched

+## TODO

+- Improve menu style
+- Fix 30s display failing
+- Depreciate load by JSON
+- refactor so that not everything is in the main.js
+- New list format
+- Use async/await instead of timeouts